Frequently Asked Questions (FAQs)

 Bounce Back participants are first-year Engineering, Commerce and Nursing undergraduate students who are academically at-risk in the fall and/or winter term and who have opted-in to participate in the program.

-Your respective Faculty or School will let us know if you are eligible to participate in the program in October and January of each year.
+Your respective Faculty or School will let us know if you are eligible to participate in the program in mid-October and early January of each year.
 All eligible students will receive an email from the Program Coordinator inviting them to participate.
-Once we receive a student's request to opt-in to the program, we will match them with a peer facilitator.
-The peer facilitator will reach out to the student by email to set-up the first meeting.
+Once we receive a student's request to opt-in to the program, we will match them with an upper-year peer mentor.
+The peer mentor will reach out to students by email to set-up the first meeting.

 Bounce Back's first priority will be to support first-year Engineering, Commerce and Nursing students with a GPA that falls within the eligibility criteria threshold.
 For first-year students with a GPA above the indicated thresholds, we will provide you with resources and services to help you get back on track academically.
 Please email the Program Coordinator at firstname.lastname@example.org